macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 93: August 6, 2020

+**Today's Progress**: #R9D92 Learning how to create a REST API using Rails.
+Coding challenges solved on Leetcode "Number of Islands". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 360 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 75%

 ## Day 92: August 5, 2020

 **Today's Progress**: #R9D91 Got the review for Milestone 5 of Redux Boostore.
 A couple of changes requested and finally approved.
 We decided with my partner to try and also implement the optional Milestone-6. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode